fpjohnston/TECO-64/doc/cmds/J.md

 ### J - Jump to Position

-nJ
+*n*J
-- Moves the pointer to a position immediately following the nth character in the buffer.
+- Moves *dot* to a position immediately following the *n*th character in the buffer. *n* must be non-negative.

 J
-- Moves the pointer to a position immediately preceding the first character in the buffer.
+- Moves *dot* to a position immediately preceding the first character in the buffer.
 Equivalent to 0J.

 ZJ
-- Moves the pointer to a position immediately following the last character in the buffer.
+- Moves *dot* to a position immediately following the last character in the buffer.

 n:J
-- Same as the nJ command except that if pointer position n is outside of the buffer, the pointer does not move and a value of 0 is returned.
-If the command succeeded, a value of -1 is returned.
+- Same as the *n*J command except that -1 is returned if new position of *dot* is inside the buffer.
+If the new position of *dot* is outside the buffer, 0 is returned and *dot* is not changed.

 :J
 - Equivalent to 0:J.